 “When we teach, we use an introductory video that we produced on Screencast-O-Matic,” he said.
 Yonker’s training tutorials were so successful that he taught his entire team how to make videos and to utilize them within the business.
 “We use the software in so many steps of our process,” he said.

-Here’s how to get your team started on video for remote work.
+Here’s how to get your remote team started on video for asynchronous communications.

 Make a Plan